Monday, February 2, 2009

-The brilliant blogger, Le, at Third on the Right sent me this video, Lost Generation, which was created by a film student named Jonathan Reed, Georgia State University, Atlanta.
+Lost Generation, is a palindrome which was created by a film student named Jonathan Reed, Georgia State University, Atlanta.
 He created the video for a competition sponsored by AARP, which challenged people to create two minute videos describing how they envisioned the future.
-Reed's video won second place, an award that snagged him $1,000.
+Reed’s video won second place, an award that snagged him $1,000.

 Take two minutes and watch it.
 Pay close attention because something very interesting happens at the end and you'll miss part of it if you aren't listening.